Catherine Bonifas: Philanthropy

-The Bonifas couple never had any children, allowing them to liberally share their wealth as they saw fit.
-In 1909, William and Catherine contributed funds to the creation of a new town newspaper.
-Originally called The Morning Press due to the time of day the newspapers were delivered, the publication was renamed The Escanaba Daily Press after pushing back delivery times in 1922.
+The couple had no children, allowing them to liberally share their wealth as they saw fit.
+In 1909, they contributed funds to the creation of a new town newspaper.
+Originally called The Morning Press due to its delivery time, the publication was renamed The Escanaba Daily Press after pushing back delivery times in 1922.
 The paper became simply The Daily Press in 1978 to reflect their expansion to other counties.
-The Daily Press continues to operate in Escanaba today as the primary newspaper printed for Delta, Schoolcraft, and Menominee Counties.
+The Daily Press continues to operate in Escanaba today as the primary newspaper for Delta, Schoolcraft, and Menominee Counties.

-William and Catherine were the major financiers behind the construction of St. Joseph Catholic Church in Escanaba, which merged with another local church to form St. Joesph & St. Patrick Parish in 1997.
+The couple were the major financiers behind the construction of St. Joseph Catholic Church in Escanaba, which merged with another local church to form St. Joesph & St. Patrick Parish in 1997.
 William had passed by the time construction on the new building he had funded was completed on August 6, 1939.
 In 1938, Catherine funded the construction of a new gymnasium and auditorium for St. Joseph's parochial school in Escanaba.
 Originally named in honor of her husband, the Kasota limestone building was repurposed as the Bonifas Fine Arts Center in 1974 after the closure of the school.
 Renovations to the building in the decades since have resulted in a completely different layout than was originally intended which features art studios, a pair of climate-controlled galleries, and a pottery workshop.
 The original auditorium has since become a modern theater that supports the community's only theater organization, the Players de Noc.
 The entire building is barrier-free, offering a modern elevator for those with mobility needs.

-Catherine purchased an old hospital building and the surrounding forty acres of forest in Garden in the 1940s.
+Catherine Bonifas purchased an old hospital building and the surrounding 40 acres of forest in Garden in the 1940s.
 She gifted the entire property to the Roman Catholic Diocese of Marquette in 1947, hoping they would be able to utilize it as a spiritual retreat center.
-The Marygrove Retreat Center was a retreat for local Catholics from 1949 until 2019 when it was purchased and renamed after a private sale.
+The Marygrove Retreat Center was a retreat for local Catholics from 1949 until 2019, when it was purchased and renamed after a private sale.

 Throughout her lifetime, Catherine donated more than $80,000 to the Escanaba School District.
-She oversaw the creation of the Catherine Bonifas Technical School housed in the historic Richter Brewing Co.
+She oversaw the creation of the Catherine Bonifas Technical School, housed in the historic Richter Brewing Co.
 Brew House on Ludington Street in Escanaba.
 The technical school was part of the public school system for many years, providing post-secondary education in courses like mechanics, fabrication, printing, and more.
 The school was in operation as late as 1957.

 Recognition

 On February 21, 1939, The Daily Press announced that Pope Pius XI had recognized Catherine Bonifas' generosity shortly before his death.
-The Holy See awarded her with the Pro Ecclesia et Pontifice, an award given to outstanding laypeople/clergy and the highest honor available to Catholic women at the time.
-The Pope bestowed the honor upon Catherine in honor of her and William's donations for "the cause of religion in the diocese."
+The Holy See awarded her with the Pro Ecclesia et Pontifice, an award given to outstanding laypeople and clergy and the highest honor available to Catholic women at the time.
+The Pope bestowed the award upon Catherine for her and William's donations for "the cause of religion in the diocese."